James-Y-Wong/hw-11-note-taker/README.md

   ## Description

   My motivation to build this project is to have a single place to keep all of my notes.
 Now this project will allow me to save new notes to be reviewed later.
 Allows me to review old notes and delete if necessary.
-This project solves the issue with having notes all over the place instead having it in once consolidate place.
+This project solves the issue with having notes all over the place instead having it in one consolidate place.

   ## Table of Contents